zbalkan/zbalkan.github.io/_posts/2025-08-20-log-replay.md

 Unfortunately, the default ruleset of Wazuh does not satisfy the requirements.
 We must write custom rules.
 We are definitely in the `RED` state.

-Let's define the first rule.
+Let's define the first rule now.
 We must detect the `tscon` usage for RDP hijacking.
 Let's cheat a bit here and check what others do.
 We can only progress by standing on the shoulders of the giants.
 We have [a Sigma rule in the Sigma HQ repository](https://github.com/SigmaHQ/sigma/blob/master/rules/windows/process_creation/proc_creation_win_tscon_rdp_redirect.yml) exactly for this purpose.
-Let's check the rule here:

 ```yaml
 title: Suspicious RDP Redirect Using TSCON